stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 check errors will get cleared from the mempool without any further action on their parts.
 Today, users must replace-by-fee (RBF) the problematic transaction.

+### Changed: Default Clarity Version

+The behavior of the Smart-contract Payload transaction payload variant (see SIP-005) is changed such that the Clarity version used to evaluate a new contract shall be determined by the current system epoch.
+Right now, the system epoch is 2.05, in which case, a new smart contract instantiated this way shall be processed with Clarity 1 rules.
+In epoch 2.1, a new smart contract instantiated this way shall be processed with Clarity 2 rules.
+Users who wish to publish Clarity 1 contracts in epoch 2.1 can use the versioned smart contract payload described above.

 # Related Work